owulveryck/blog/content/post/yolo-faces.md

 To use the model, we need to interact with its inputs and output.
 The model takes a tensor as input.
-To set it, the helper function `SetInput` is used.
+To set it onnx-go provides a helper function: `SetInput`.
 The outputs are obtained via a call to `GetTensorOutput()`

 ```go